squidfunk/mkdocs-material/docs/plugins/privacy.md

 ### How it works

-When [building your project], the plugin scans the output for links to external assets, including scripts, style sheets, images, and web fonts,  downloads them for self-hosting, stores them in your [`site` directory][mkdocs.site_dir] and replaces all links to point to the downloaded copies.
+The plugin scans the generated HTML for external assets, i.e., scripts, style sheets, images, and web fonts, downloads them, stores them in your [`site` directory][mkdocs.site_dir] and replaces all references with links to the downloaded copies for effortless self-hosting.
 For example:

 ``` html
 <script src="https://example.com/script.js"></script>
 ```

-The external script is downloaded, and the link is replaced with:
+This external script is downloaded, and the link is replaced with:

 ``` html
 <script src="assets/external/example.com/script.js"></script>